 NYU Reproductive Justice and Women's Rights Fellowship

-This is a one-year fellowship for a graduating 3L to work at an organization of his/her choice, in the United States or abroad, focusing on reproductive justice or women's rights work.
-The application deadline is Monday, April 16, 2018.
-Learn more about this year's NYU Reproductive Justice and Women's Rights Fellowship.
+This is a one-year fellowship for a graduating 3L to work at an organization of their choice, in the United States or abroad, focusing on reproductive justice or women's rights work.
+Applications are due no later than Thursday, March 2, 2023.
+Learn more about the NYU Reproductive Justice and Women's Rights Fellowship.

 Robert L. Bernstein Fellowship in International Human Rights

 Warren Sinsheimer Children’s Rights Fellowship

-The Sinsheimer Fellowship provides an opportunity for a recent NYU Law graduate to serve as an attorney with the Partnership for Children’s Rights Program, a unit within Mobilization for Justice.
+The Warren Sinsheimer Children’s Rights Fellowship provides an opportunity for a recent NYU Law graduate to serve as an attorney with The Warren Sinsheimer Children’s Rights Program, a unit within Mobilization for Justice.
 The fellow will represent New York City children from low-income families with special education needs.
-This is a one-year fellowship and the application deadline is November 10, 2017.
-For application information, please visit PFCR's website.
+This is a one-year fellowship.
+Applications are due by November 23, 2022.
+Learn more about The Warren Sinsheimer Children’s Rights Fellowship.